 - Claire does this on Heroes after her powers start to manifest.

 - Smallville has Clark asking The Fortress AI (a recording of Dear Old Dad), Brainiac, Raya, and Supergirl about his parents, but mainly Jor-El.
 He also gets to interact with a simulation of his mom Lara (played by Helen Slater, who played Supergirl in the 1984 film Supergirl).

-- Recently used in Criminal Minds, after Reid had been having nightmares about his dad being involved in the killing of a kid when Reid was little.
+- Used in Criminal Minds, after Reid had been having nightmares about his dad being involved in the killing of a kid when Reid was little.
 In an inverse of the Broken Pedestal trope, Reid's father managed to prove that he's more sympathetic than previous revelations would grant.

 - Played with by "100", where it becomes "Tell Your Son About His Father": in her last moments, Haley pleads with Hotch to tell their son Jack about how he used to be; how he wasn't so serious, how he and Haley fell in love, how he used to make her laugh.